top of page

 In accordance with research reporting increases in social isolation, in addition to social distancing with COVID, this project attempts to tackle the question of whether or not an interactive device can improve extended periods of isolation -- offering quite a broad range of potential design responses.

-One of my favorite projects, Flo’s design process, utilized a very extensive range of research and design methods that have really supported the development of my design thinking, which has really helped me head toward a unique direction with this product.
+One of my favorite projects, flo’s design process utilized a very extensive range of research and design methods that have supported the development of my design thinking, which has really helped me head toward a unique direction with this product.

 Mindmapping (1).png